Kaikulangara Rama Variar

-Kaikulangara Rama Variar, also spelled Kaikulangara Rama Warrier (1832–1897) was an Indian scholar, poet, astrologer and astronomer from Kadangode, Thrissur district, Kerala, India.
+Kaikulangara Rama Variar (also spelled Warrier; 1832–1897) was an Indian scholar, poet, astrologer and astronomer from Kadangode, Thrissur district, Kerala, India.

 Early life

 The third child of Kaikulangara Kizhakke Variathu Narayani Varasyar (his mother) and Kaithakkottu Narayana Bhattathiri (his father).
 After initial lessons in Ayurveda and Jyotisha from his maternal uncles, Rama Variar moved to Thrippunithura for education when he was 12 years old.
 Once there, he joined members of the Cochin royal family in receiving an education.
 For three years, he was taught Alankara Shastra (science of aesthetics), Vyākaraṇa (grammar), and Tarka Shastra (logic) from Palappurath Puthiyetath Govindan Nampiyar.
 Following his early studies, Rama Variar spent 3 years at Killikkurissimangalam reading aloud the Sanskrit epic- the Mahabharata, in the presence of his guru's mother as a gift and fee (gurudakshina) for Govindan Nampiyar.

 After leaving Thrippunithura, Rama Variar spent a few years at Thrissur, teaching Sanskrit to local children, before moving to the Punnathur royal family residence to tutor family members.
 He then travelled to the northern parts of present-day Kerala and stayed for a few years at the residence of the Mayipadi royal family.
 Whilst there, Rama Variar met Yogananda Swamikal, an ascetic visiting the nearby Edneer Mutt.
 Rama Variyar requested that the Swamikal teach him the details of the Brahmasutra, which the Swamikal did over about four months.
 According to accounts, Swamikal, recognizing his student's intellectual abilities, invited him to join his journey to Mukambi and awarded Rama Variyar three titles: Vagdasan, Ramanandanathan and Panditaparsavendran.
 Returning home, Rama Variyar continued teaching Sanskrit and married Thekke Variyath Kutty Varasyar.